 Exeter Storm VC was formed in 2012 by a group of volleyball enthusiasts from Devon.
 The club is based in Exeter and provides local players with the opportunity to play volleyball at an elite level.

-The club is currently open to new members of any level of experience.
+The club is currently open to new members of any level of experience, female or male.

 Please contact us for more details on how to join.

 With 2 games to go till the end of the National League season, Exeter Storm is still 2nd in the League Tables of NVL Division 2.
 Can they hold on to it and get a shot for promotion in play-offs?
 We will find it out on 27-April, when the season is officially over.
 Watch this space!